 In fact, Line 5 reveals a particularity of gringo's grounding procedure.
-Strictly speaking, the instantiation of variables I and J is unrestricted within the cardinality constraint.
-However, this is tolerated by gringo because the instantiation of queen/2 is delineated in Line 4.
+Strictly speaking, the tolerated by gringo because the instantiation of queen/2 is delineated in Line 4.
 Hence, the bound established in Line 4 is also applied to the instantiation of I and J in queen(I, J) in Line 5 (unless further restrictions are given).